shreyavs/Sheelvant-repository/FinalProjectPart2.md

   <li>Are the social media posts serving the purpose?</li>
   <li>Are there any major elements missing?</li>
   <li>Does something need to be removed from the presentation?</li>
+  <li>Did the user need any explanation to understand the presentation?</li>
   <li>Based on the user's prior knowledge of the subject, did they feel more passionately about the topic, less passionately about the topic or retained their emotions?</li>
 </ul> <br />